Ianpilip/JS-functions/README.md

 # JS-functions

-Just different functions, which can be very useful
+Just functions, which can be useful in different cases They were written because of frequent needs